Scientific-Simulation-Studio/MolFlow/docs/developer/design/flmodel.md

 ## Multiple Backend Support
-+ moleculeflow provides the base class of BaseModel, which defines a set of methods required by workers in federated scenarios for FLModel to use in process orchestration.
++ molflow provides the base class of BaseModel, which defines a set of methods required by workers in federated scenarios for FLModel to use in process orchestration.
 + Specific TorchModel and TensorFlowModel will use their own engine-specific API to implement these methods.
 + Each strategy further down will implement its own train step and other related strategies.
 + FLModel will use the strategy dispatcher to pull up specific instance workers to complete the calculation.